-The haddock stock at Rockall is comprised of an entirely separate stock to that inhabiting the continental shelf of the British Isles (Chuksin and Gerber, 1976; Shestov, 1977; Blacker, 1982; Newton et al., 2008).
+The haddock stock at Rockall is an entirely separate stock from that on the continental shelf of the British Isles (Chuksin and Gerber, 1976; Shestov, 1977; Blacker, 1982; Newton et al., 2008).
 The TAC for haddock VIb was previously (before 2004) set for Subarea Vb, VI, XII and XIV combined, with a limitation on the amount to be taken in Vb and VIa.
 In 2004, the TAC for Division VI was split and the VIb TAC for haddock was included with Divisions XII and XIV.
 This combined TAC has been in place since then.